 - 1 Select Options -> Display on the Survey Display main menu. - 2 Select which display you wish to address the Bridge Display to. - 3 Select Processing -> Bridge Display on the main menu.

-You can also start the Bridge Display from the EM 120 Launchpad.
+You can also start the Bridge Display from the EM 1002 Launchpad.
 Note that the Survey Display utility must be active before you can start it.

-- 4 Click the Bridge and Helmsman Display icon on the EM 120 launchpad. - → The Bridge and Helmsman Display is explained in detail on page 250.
+4 Click the Bridge and Helmsman Display icon on the EM 1002 launchpad.